 “Oh, they have historic buildings, cobblestone-lined streets, and a few museums,” I replied vaguely.
 Which basically described every village, town and city in Europe.

 “Ugh,” he sighed.
 We were at the tail-end of our trip, and frankly, we were museumed-out.
 And my description clearly wasn’t selling it.
 But I didn’t want to admit why I really wanted to go, either.
-Still, Mark was unconvinced that this little town would offer anything unique or interesting, so I finally fessed up to the truth.
+Still, Mark wasn’t convinced that this little town would offer anything unique or interesting.
+So I finally fessed up to the truth.

 Every Friday, Alkmaar has a cheese market.
 And it just so *happened* to be a Friday.

-Even with this new information revealed, Mark remained skeptical that Alkmaar was going to be anything other than another quaint but indistinct town.
-But, accommodating husband that he is, he wisely decided to indulge my cheese obsession, albeit with a sigh and a shake of his head.
+Even with this new information, Mark remained skeptical that Alkmaar was going to be anything other than another quaint but indistinct town.
+But, accommodating husband that he is, he wisely decided to indulge my cheese obsession.

-When we arrived at the Alkmaar train station, we weren’t quite sure which direction to head, but we saw a few people walking purposefully in the same direction, so we decided to follow and see if we were all going to the same party.
+When we arrived at the Alkmaar train station, we didn’t know which direction to head.
+We saw a few people walking purposefully in the same direction, so we followed them to see if we were all going to the same party.
 As we walked, more people joined in, so by the time we arrived near the old town square there were a few dozen of us.
 Like a sparse, fast-moving zombie hoard, motivated by the promise of cheese instead of brains.

-We turned a street corner and were struck by what draws people here once a week – hundreds of bright orange cheese wheels stacked neatly in front of the old weigh house building.
+We turned a street corner and knew in that moment we were in the right place.
+We saw hundreds of bright orange cheese wheels stacked neatly in front of the old weigh house building.
 It’s not just an economic process, it’s an entire event.